-Hello, my name is Arvind-Pal Singh Mandair and I teach at the University of Michigan.
+Hello, my name is Arvind-Pal Singh Mandair and I teach at the University of Michigan, where I am Professor in Asian Languages and Cultures, and hold an Endowed Chair in Sikh Studies.
 Although I now teach exclusively on humanities topics, my career began in the sciences.
 I hold a doctoral degree (and have held post-doctoral fellowships) in the fields of Chemistry and hold an additional doctoral degree in Philosophy/Asian religions.
 My early education was at King Henry VIII grammar school in the UK.
 As a whole, I regard myself as a second generation British Sikh who has lived and worked in the USA since 2001.

 After completing a B.Sc.
 (1st class Hons.) and Ph.D (1989) in Chemistry and publishing a number of research papers in this field, I worked for several multinationals as a research scientist.
 However, in the mid-90’s I decided to change my academic field to study religion and philosophy.
 At the University of Warwick, I completed an MA (with distinction) followed by a Ph.D in Philosophy (1999).
 Having specialized in Sikh/South Asian studies and cross cultural philosophy, I started my teaching career in the humanities at Coventry University before taking up a post at the University of London’s School of Oriental and African Studies as a Research Fellow.
 In 2001, I took up a post as Assistant Professor of Religion and first holder of the S.K.K.
 Bindra Chair in Sikh studies at Hofstra University, New York.
 After five years in New York, I then served two consecutive terms as S.B.S.C.
 Endowed Chair in Sikh Studies at the University of Michigan.